Piotr-Zielinski-PZ/recipe-app-api/README.md

 ```

 ## Starting GitHub project

-*Note that before starting a new project the SSH connection between GitHub and your computer have to be set*
+>Note: *Note that before starting a new project the SSH connection between GitHub and your computer have to be set*

 1. Start by heading over to [GitHub](github.com) and just click on **new** button which takes you to the page that allows you to create a new repository.

 2. Customize your repository:
-* Give your repository the name.
+- Give your repository the name.
-* Give it the description.
+- Give it the description.
-* You can choose to initialize your project with **README** file.
+- You can choose to initialize your project with **README** file.
-* Check the *gitignore* file and choose **Python**.
+- Check the *gitignore* file and choose **Python**.
-* For the license you can choose a *MIT license*.
+- For the license you can choose a *MIT license*.

 3. When you're done click *create repository* and what this will do is create a repository and take you to the repository page.